Discover more from Anchorage Memories VIP Club

 Later, the Pioneer School House became a Social Hall and was used by the Pioneers of Anchorage, Igloo 15 from the 1920s to 1964.
 The building is now on the U.S. National Register of Historical Places (since 1980).

-You can learn more about the Pioneer School House right now.
+You can learn more about the Pioneer School House and discover.

-That’s right, you can share this free edition of your Anchorage Memories VIP Newsletter with your friends and family.
+That’s right, you can share this edition of the Anchorage Memories VIP Club with your friends and family.

 Just click on the button below.

 And when you share this edition, your friends, and family will say:

 “Rah, rah, sis cum bah, I love my high school, rah, rah, rah!”

 Anchorage High School